syndesisio/syndesis/README.md

 ## UI Developer Quick Start

+### Setup or fresh install
+You can follow these steps if it's your first time setting up Syndesis, or if you want a fresh local installation to replace an existing one.

-**Make sure you have installed [node](https://nodejs.org/en/download/) version >= 6.x.x and [Yarn](https://yarnpkg.com/en/docs/install) version >= 0.18.1**
+1. Make sure you have installed [node](https://nodejs.org/en/download/) version >= 6.x.x and [Yarn](https://yarnpkg.com/en/docs/install) version >= 0.18.1.

-First get a developer deployment of Syndesis running in a minishift environment as described in the [Syndesis Quickstart](https://syndesis.io/quickstart/).
-Then do the following to get a local developer UI with hot reloading running against the Syndesis backend running in minishift:
+2. Get a developer deployment of Syndesis running in a Minishift environment as described in the [Syndesis Quickstart](https://syndesis.io/quickstart/).
+Most are specific to your environment, so follow the links below for a quick setup:

+- [Install a hypervisor for Minishift](https://docs.openshift.org/latest/minishift/getting-started/installing.html#install-prerequisites).
+For macOS, we recommend using the Docker xhyve plugin [here](https://docs.openshift.org/latest/minishift/getting-started/setting-up-driver-plugin.html#xhyve-driver-install), which can be installed using Homebrew.
+- [Install Minishift](https://docs.openshift.org/latest/minishift/getting-started/installing.html#installing-instructions).
+For macOS, we recommend you use the Homebrew method.

+3. Get a local developer UI with hot reloading, using the Syndesis backend running on Minishift:

 ```bash
 # Clone our repo: